-All staff receive e-safety training and the school's e-safety coordinator is Beth Clarke.
+All staff receive e-safety training and the school's e-safety coordinator is Rebecca Barber

-The school consider e-safety as a priority and pupils use the school's network to access the internet, via school devices they are protected from inappropriate content by our filtering and monitoring systems.
+The school consider e-safety as a priority and included in this is how we manage pupils' use of their own electronic devices on the school site, and in particular mobile phones.
+When pupils use the school's network to access the internet, they are protected from inappropriate content by our filtering and monitoring systems.